/ 10 min read

 The KuCoin Connection

-The buyer of these shares reveals the broader conspiracy: Beteverse Ltd., directed by Li Heng, identified as a senior KuCoin executive.
+The buyer of the shares in the credit fund reveals the broader conspiracy: Beteverse Ltd., a Seychelles company directed by Li Heng, identified as a senior KuCoin executive.

 KuCoin isn't just any crypto exchange.
 In March 2023, U.S. authorities charged it with willfully failing to maintain an anti-money laundering program, allowing billions in illicit funds to flow through its platform.
 The exchange was fined $300 million by the Justice Department and effectively banned from operating in America after facilitating over $9 billion in suspicious transactions.

 But in Thailand, KuCoin found a warm welcome.
-The company's Chinese co-founders were introduced to Mauerberger by none other than Thaksin Shinawatra himself, according to a person familiar with the matter.
+The company's Chinese co-founders were introduced to Mauerberger by none other than Thaksin Shinawatra, the powerful former Prime Minister, according to a person familiar with the matter.
 This introduction would lead to a web of interconnected deals.

 The pattern was always the same: shares would be accumulated, then quickly flipped to KuCoin-connected entities.